sourcefrog/conserve/README.rst

 * Simple formats and conservative internal design, to minimize the risk of loss due to internal bugs.

 * Well matched for high-latency, limited-bandwidth, write-once cloud storage.
 Cloud storage typically doesn't have full filesystem semantics, but is very unlikely to have IO errors.
+But, also suitable for local online disk, removable storage, and remote (ssh) smart servers.

 * Optional storage layers: compression (bzip2/gzip/lzo), encryption (gpg), redundancy (Reed-Solomon).

 * Backups should always make forward progress, even if they are never given enough time to read the whole source or the whole destination.

-* Restoring a subset of the backup must be reasonably fast, and not require reading all history or the entire tree.
+* Restoring a single file or a subset of the backup must be reasonably fast, and must not require reading all history or the entire tree.

 * Fast consistency checks of the backup that don't require reading all data back (which may be too slow to do regularly), because they